DimaM-BeStreet/AttenDance/BUILD_SUMMARY.md

 **Security**:
 - Teacher ID from URL parameter
-- Studio ID from Firestore lookup
+- Business ID from Firestore lookup
 - Only shows teacher's assigned classes
 - No access to other pages/features